What terms and concepts are required for understanding suicidality?

 The Spectrum of Suicidality

 The terms suicide, completed suicide, or “successful” suicide all refer to the actual act of killing oneself.
-A suicide ...
+A suicide attempt is ...